Valucre is a mild powers forum.

 Examples of generally disallowed abilities (can be used for NPCs or collaborative story purposes)

-- Soul stealing (some writers don't believe in, or make use of, souls in their writing)
+- Soul stealing or manipulation (some writers don't believe in, or make use of, souls in their writing but for others it can be a pivotal aspect hence the "allowed for story purposes" designation)

 - Manifesting an attack inside of another person ("blood bending" is an example of where you want to make sure the player is fine with it)